romshark/Go-1-2-Proposal---Immutability/README.md

-If the vendor of the external function decides to change the mutability of an argument he/she will have to change the argument types introducing breaking API changes causing compiler errors and making you pay attention to whether or not everything's right.
-The vendor won't be able to just silently mutate your objects referenced by immutable references!
-The compiler will prevent this either before the vendor releases the update (assuming that the code is compiled before publication by a CI system) or during your local build (in the worst case) preventing insidious bugs from being introduced.
+If the vendor of the external function decides to change the mutability of an argument he/she will have to change the argument types introducing breaking API changes causing compiler errors and making the user pay attention to whether or not everything's right.
+The vendor won't be able to just silently introduce mutations!
+The compiler will prevent this from happening either before the vendor releases the update (assuming that the code is compiled before publication by a CI system) or during the users local build (in the worst case) preventing insidious bugs from being introduced.

 #### 1.2.2.
 Self-Explaining Code
 With immutable types, there's no need to explicitly describe mutability